ixdlabs/django-api-template/README.md

 ### Pre-commit hooks setup

+This project uses [pre-commit](https://pre-commit.com/) hooks to check the code before committing.
+Install the hooks by running the following command.

 ```bash
 $ pre-commit install
 ```

 ### Postgres Setup (For production only)

 > Developers do not need to follow this section.
 This is only for production deployment/testing as is in production.
+The
-The default configuration is for `sqlite3` database.
+> default dev configuration is for `sqlite3` database which will be automatically created in the project root
+> as `sqlite.db`.

 Install [postgres](https://www.postgresql.org/download/) and setup it according to your OS instructions.
 Use following command to login to the `psql` shell.